Jharkhand, India

 Jharkhand is in India’s “tribal belt,” and about one-third of the state’s inhabitants are members of an indigenous people group.
 Only 20 percent of the population lives in urban areas.

 One significant people group, the Santal, is the largest indigenous tribe in India.
 They have preserved their distinctive culture, including animistic worship practices and the tradition of telling stories that closely mirror biblical accounts.
-Their language is also unique in that it does not share linguistic roots with other Indian languages.
+Their language is also unique in that it does not share linguistic CURRENT_USERs with other Indian languages.

 Regions